This post may contain affiliate links. Read the full disclosure

 Day 6 – Lake Pukaki to Moeraki

-There is no beach access during high tide and the boulders are submerged.
-To get down to the beach, there is an honesty box asking for $2 if you take the walkway from the restaurant so carry some change with you.
+There is an honesty box asking for $2 if you take the walkway from the restaurant so carry some change with you.

 Day 7 – Dunedin